life-itself/web3/README.md

 * Kai Stinchcombe series that discusses whether blockchain can solve various real world use-cases better than traditional technologies
   - [Kai Stinchcombe: Ten years in, nobody has come up with a use for blockchain](https://hackernoon.com/ten-years-in-nobody-has-come-up-with-a-use-case-for-blockchain-ee98c180100) - 2017-12-23 - "Each purported use case — from payments to legal documents, from escrow to voting systems—amounts to a set of contortions to add a distributed, encrypted, anonymous ledger where none was needed.
 What if there isn’t actually any use for a distributed ledger at all?
 What if, ten years after it was invented, the reason nobody has adopted a distributed ledger at scale is because nobody wants it?"
   - [Kai Stinchcombe: Blockchain is not only crappy technology but a bad vision for the future](https://medium.com/@kaistinchcombe/decentralized-and-trustless-crypto-paradise-is-actually-a-medieval-hellhole-c1ca122efdec) - 2018-05-04 - "Blockchain is not only crappy technology but a bad vision for the future.
 Its failure to achieve adoption to date is because systems built on trust, norms, and institutions inherently function better than the type of no-need-for-trusted-parties systems blockchain envisions.
 That’s permanent: no matter how much blockchain improves it is still headed in the wrong direction."
+* [Cory Doctorow: When crypto-exchanges go broke, you'll lose it all](https://pluralistic.net/2022/02/03/liquidation-preference/#we-live-in-a-society) - 2022-02-03.
+Why state backed money is a good thing (a feature not a bug).
+  > If you've spent much time around cryptocurrency people, you've probably heard a rant or two about "sound money" and the need to "depoliticize money."
+This is a foundation of blockchainism: the belief that money is born separate from states, and states invade on the private realm when they "meddle" in the money system.
+  >
+  > There are at least two serious problems with this ideology.
+First, it's plain wrong on the historical facts.
+Money did not emerge from barter systems among people.
+Money was and is a product of state.
+  >
+  > But even if you stipulate that money didn't originate among private markets there's another serious historical problem with "sound money." ...
+It's this: central banks didn't emerge to usurp the private sector's control over money.
+Central banks were created because without them, finance was subject to wild, terrifying, ruinous boom/bust cycles.
+What's more, without a central bank, money was subject to naked political meddling, which central banks (sometimes) moderated.

 ### Economists